LIVING THEORY

 A felt reference of the lucid consciousness of oneness and its qualities.

 We cannot define We The Dreamer — whether it’s your first encounter with the idea of fundamental consciousness or whether you already call it Atman , Christ-consciousness , or loving awareness itself.
-This projection is inspired by the Consciousness-First Principles — provisional shifts distilled by reverse-engineering across traditions and science.
+This projection is inspired by the Consciousness-First Principles — provisional shifts reverse-engineered across traditions and science.
 They’re not doctrine, but a compass: a way to test how the qualities of awareness might reorient us in daily life.

 These qualities are the counter-movements to separation and division.
 They offer a state of mind — a frequency — that we can return to at any moment, pointing us back to wholeness.